maphew/zadam-trilium-wiki/Mobile frontend.md

 # Scripting

 You can alter the behavior with [[scripts]] just like for normal frontend.
-For script notes to be executed, they need to have label `#run=mobileStartup`.
+For script notes to be executed, they need to have labeled `#run=mobileStartup`.